 Nationally known for his expertise in interventional pulmonology, Dr. Kovacs and the team at UPMC Hamot have been working to build an comprehensive lung center to serve the growing number of people needing respiratory care throughout the region.

-The new robotic technology, in conjunction with UPMC Hamot’s recently initiated lung cancer screening program, is aimed at helping patients get the care they need — close to home.
+Robotic bronchoscopy with CelTivity, in conjunction with UPMC Hamot’s lung cancer screening program, is aimed at helping patients get the care they need — close to home.

-Dr. Kovacs says he hopes this new technology will give him and his team the chance to help more patients across the region and show them what UPMC Hamot has to offer.
+Dr. Kovacs says he hopes this technology will give him and his team the chance to help more patients across the region and show them what UPMC Hamot has to offer.
 He expects technology to continue evolving, allowing for faster diagnosis and better results.

 “I’m honored to be on the forefront of this,” Dr. Kovacs says.
 “We have the expertise, technology, and the best health system with a vision to keep improving.
 It feels good to put Erie on the map for something so good.”